docker/docs/content/desktop/hardened-desktop/settings-management/_index.md

 ### Who is it for?

-- For organizations who wish to configure Docker Desktop to be within their organization's centralized control.
+- For organizations that want to configure Docker Desktop to be within their organization's centralized control.
-- For organizations who want to create a standardized Docker Desktop environment at scale.
+- For organizations that want to create a standardized Docker Desktop environment at scale.
 - For Docker Business customers who want to confidently manage their use of Docker Desktop within tightly regulated environments.

 ### How does it work?